 You can get lice by coming into contact with either lice or their eggs.
-Eggs hatch in about one week.
-Lice can't fly or walk on the ground.
+Lice can't jump or fly.
 They spread through:

 - Head-to-head or body-to-body contact.
 This may occur as children or family members play or interact closely.

 - Closely stored belongings.
 Storing clothing that have lice close together in closets, lockers or on side-by-side hooks at school can spread lice.
 Lice also can spread when storing personal items such as pillows, blankets, combs and stuffed toys together.

 - Items shared among friends or family members.
 These may include clothing, headphones, brushes, combs, hair decorations, towels, blankets, pillows and stuffed toys.

 - Contact with contaminated furniture.
 Lying on a bed or sitting in overstuffed, cloth-covered furniture recently used by someone with lice can spread them.
 Lice can live for one to two days off the body.

 - Sexual contact.
 Pubic lice usually spread through sexual contact and most commonly affect adults.
 Pubic lice found on children may be a sign of sexual exposure or abuse.

 It's difficult to prevent the spread of head lice among children in child care and school settings.
 There's so much close contact among children and their belongings that lice can spread easily.
 It's no reflection on your hygiene habits or those of your children, and it's not a failure on your part as a parent if your child gets head lice.

 Some nonprescription products claim to repel lice.
 But more research is needed to prove their safety and effectiveness.

 A number of small studies have shown that ingredients in some of these products — mostly plant oils such as coconut, olive, rosemary and tea tree — may work to repel lice.
 However, these products are classified as "natural" so they aren't regulated by the Food and Drug Administration (FDA), and their safety and effectiveness haven't been tested to FDA standards.